 Why yes, that is a snake on her head.
-Ixchel is the Maya goddess of the moon, with powers over fertility, water, medicine, midwifery, and weaving.
-Her name may have originally meant something like “Lady Rainbow,” reflecting the way the ancient Maya associated the moon with life-giving rainwater.
+Ixchel is the Maya goddess of fertility, childbirth, weaving, and maybe the moon.
 The snake in her hair is the cosmic serpent, representing rain and the creative principle, while Ixchel herself is shown pouring out the waters of heaven from an upturned jar.
 She wears a blue sarong wrapped around her waist (sometimes patterned with stars, sometimes with crossbones), a bandeau blouse, and a necklace of big jade beads.
 She’s also a jaguar goddess, and sometimes sports jaguar claws and pelt.
 Occasionally she’s even depicted as a death-dealing warrior, which is a neat complement to her more familiar role as midwife.
 Ixchel’s got both ends of the life cycle covered.

 1. Sequined embroidered sarong in blue.
 This is for your skirt.
 The color is wonderfully vivid—reminiscent of the famous “Maya Blue” paint that coated figurines of Ixchel—and the sequins evoke the stars that were sometimes embroidered on her skirt.

 2. Blue half-sarong.
 Use this as your top; just tie it around you bandeau style.

 3. One yard of faux jaguar fur fabric.
 Okay, really it’s faux leopard fur, but close enough.
 This fabric is 62 inches wide, so if you buy one yard you’ll have a big 36 x 62 inch rectangle.
 That should be enough to wrap around your hips as a sash, minus a few scraps you’ll need to snip off to use on your collar (#6).